Citation, DOI & article data

 Clinically, the child often presents with leg bowing (tibia vara) with little or no associated pain.

 A relative lack of growth of the medial proximal tibial physis occurs, likely secondary to an increase in compressive forces on the proximal tibial physis.

 There are infantile, juvenile and adolescent forms.
 The infantile type is 5x more frequent than the others and is seen particularly in early walkers.
 It appears to be the result of abnormal compressive forces inhibiting growth at the medial growth plate and not from avascular necrosis.

-The condition can be graded into six stages according to the system proposed by Langenskiöld et al. 2.
+The condition can be classified into six stages according to the system proposed by Langenskiold et al. 2.
 See: Langenskiold classification of Blount disease.

 Childhood obesity, in particular for the adolescent type 4.

 The tibial shaft is in the varus position, and the epiphysis is wedge-shaped, fragmented or can appear absent.
 The adjacent metaphysis is also depressed and has a beak-like protuberance of rarified bone oriented medially.
 This causes the metaphyseal-diaphyseal angle of Drennan to increase (typically more than 11º).
 The lateral cortical wall of the upper tibial metaphysis remains notably straight.

 Pre-operative MRI can be used to detect physeal bone bars.